eifos-git/Technical-Documents/witnesses/setting-up-a-witness-node/cli-wallet-setup.md

 ```text
 get_witness username
 ```

-Take note of the `id` for the next step.
+This will return some info about your witness account including its id which will be in `1.6.xxx` form Take note of this `id` for the next step.

 ### Modify Your Witness Node Configuration

-Next the Witness node configuration file, `witness_node_data_dir/config.ini`, needs to be modified to include your Witness ID \(from the previous step\), and your private key pair.
+Next the Witness node configuration file, `witness_node_data_dir/config.ini`, needs to be modified to include your Witness ID \(from the previous step\), and your private block signing key pair.

 {% hint style="warning" %}
 **Note**: Substitute `"your_witness_id"` with your Witness ID.